-THEM- 10 am order turn in deadline Monday.
+THEM - 10 am order deadline Monday.
 Tuesday is production day.
-Wednesday is delivery (shipping) day.
+Wednesday is delivery (shipping*) day.

-BCE 24 HOUR SERVICE - 6 pm order turn in deadline Monday.
-Product delivery (ships) to you on Tuesday.
+BCE 24 HOUR SERVICE - 6 pm order deadline Monday.
+Product delivers (ships*) to you on Tuesday.

 48 HOUR SERVICE

-THEM - 10 am order turn in deadline Monday.
+THEM - 10 am order deadline Monday.
 Tuesday / Wednesday are production days.
-Thursday is (shipping) delivery day.
-For UPS shipping customers the product is packaged and ready for pick up by UPS on the shipping day and then requires time for shipping.
+Thursday is (shipping*) delivery day.

 BCE 48 HOUR SERVICE - 6 pm order turn in deadline Monday.
 Product delivers (ships*) to you on Wednesday.